architect/arc.codes.next/src/docs/en/reference/cli-reference/init.md

 ## Usage

-Run `arc init` in an empty directory will create a default `.arc` manifest file named after that directory with one default function `src/http/get-index`.
+Run `arc init` in an empty directory will create a default `app.arc` manifest file named after that directory with one default function `src/http/get-index`.

-Edit the `.arc` file to add functions and re-run `arc init` to generate local code.
+Edit the `app.arc` file to add functions and re-run `arc init` to generate local code.
 This command is intended to be run and re-run; it will only generate files if they do not already exist.

 ## Flags